georust/rinex/rinex-cli/README.md

 * filtering operations: create a new RINEX from the stripped RINEX content
 * differential operations: create a new RINEX from diffentiated data
 * merge operation: provide two input files and merge them into a single RINEX
-* split operation: split an input file into two.
+* split operation: split a file into two.

 For example, let's extract G01 from this file